Peace Corps Master's International Degree Program

 Of special note in the first year of the MPAff core curriculum is the two-semester Policy Research Project.
 This course is devoted to organized group research on a policy issue of concern to a public sector client.
 During the course of this project students are provided a comprehensive opportunity to practice and develop primary and secondary research methods; problem solving, synthesis and analysis skills; team building, teamwork, management, and leadership abilities; and oral and written communication skills.
 Recent Policy Research Projects in the area of Nonprofit Management and Philanthropic Studies have included: Outcome Evaluation: Improving Assessment in Child Advocacy Centers, and The Study of Performance Measurement Methodology in Nonprofits.

-If you have questions about either of these programs, please contact Cathy White, the LBJ School Masters' International Coordinator, at email@example.com.
+If you have questions about either of these programs, please contact Prabhu Khalsa, LBJ School Admissions and Recruiting Coordinator, at email@example.com.

 Application should be made to the specific LBJ School master's program of interest to you (MPAff or MGPS).
 Upon acceptance to the LBJ School, students submit application to the Peace Corps for the MI program.
 Specific admissions information for both LBJ School degrees programs can be found on the prospective student home page.
 Students must be admitted to both the Peace Corps and the LBJ School to participate.
 Peace Corps Master's International Home Page | How to Volunteer